 How to Care for your Winterberry Holly Shrubs:

 Hollies are best planted in Full to Partial Sun as this brings out the best fall color in the foliage and is best for producing berries.
 Very little is needed as far as care is concerned with Winterberry Hollies.
-A supplemental watering is sometimes beneficial during periods of prolonged drought but is not necessary once the plants are established.
+Supplemental watering is sometimes beneficial during periods of prolonged drought but is not necessary once the plants are established.
 Pruning is not needed for this plant.
-However if you need to prune to keep winterberry holly within its boundaries it is best done in the spring.
-This is the best opportunity as the plant has the most vigor during the spring and you don’t risk cutting off the berry producing buds.
+However, if you need to prune to keep winterberry holly within its boundaries it is best done in the spring.
+This is the best opportunity as the plant has the most vigor during the spring and you don’t risk cutting off the berry-producing buds.

 When you're ready to plant Winterberry Hollies, check out the many varieties available through Garden Goods Direct.
 As American’s number one online nursery, we make sure that garden lovers everywhere can order our carefully inspected plants easily online with the click of a button.
 We ship our plants and trees across the country, meaning you can stock up on as many as you need to fill your landscape with color and fragrance.
 Shop our selection of Woodie’s approved Holly shrubs online today!